MiaHsieh9003/tpcc-generator-modify/README.md

 ## Run

 With the following command you can create TPC-C input with _5_ warehouses.
-All files are stored in the my_tpcc_input directory.
 Note: The directory has to exist before starting the generator.
 But, no worries, if does not exists the generator will complain.
+Have different type of node can choose to generate element source
+'''before run
+change 'type' variable to choose the node type in TpccGenerator.hpp
+'''
 ```bash
 make
 mkdir my_tpcc_input
 ./tpcc-generator 5 my_tpcc_input
 ```
+'''gdb
+make
+mkdir folder_name
+gdb ./tpcc-generator
+in gdb
+(gdb) run 5 folder_name
+'''
 Sample output:
 ```
 I am loading TPCC data for 5 warehouses, hold on ..